 The band consists of two brothers (I think there used to be a third brother in the group at one point): Aske (vocals, lead- and rhythm guitar) and Esben (vocals, rhythm guitar, kazoo) Knoblauch.
 Further members of the band are Nils Sørensen (bass, mouth-organ, backing vocals) and most recent member Leonard Kiel (drums), who is so new that tonight’s gig is his first with the band.

 It’s also the band’s first-ever gig in London.
-At first, they mainly busked in San Francisco and later New York but have since expanded to playing in Russia, at the Grand Canyon, and now also a pub gig in London.
+In the beginning, they mainly busked in San Francisco and later New York but have since expanded to playing in Russia, at the Grand Canyon, and now also a pub gig in London.

-The set consists of acoustic compositions expressed through hard strumming and coarse singing.
-They also play a handful of cover songs, some of which I’m not sure whether they were on the original setlist or not.
-For instance, when Esben’s string breaks and while a roadie (or friend?) restrings it, the band plays what seems like an impromptu version of With a Little Help From My Friends (more Joe Cocker than The Beatles) before Esben gets his guitar back and they can start playing the next song as planned.
+The set consists of acoustic compositions of hard strumming and coarse singing.
+The band also plays a handful of cover songs, some of which I’m not sure whether they were on the original setlist or not.
+For instance, when one of Esben’s guitar string breaks and while a roadie (or friend?) restrings it, the band plays what seems like an impromptu version of With a Little Help From My Friends (more Joe Cocker than The Beatles) before Esben gets his guitar back and they can start playing the next song as planned.

 Esben gets his kazoo out (this is not a euphemism) several times to great effect.
 The innate noise that a kazoo makes could get tiring, but he somehow pulls it off, partly ‘cos the music lends itself to that particular sound, as does his silly, madman personality.
 A touch of a ragged jazz show tune, Cab Calloway style, is part of this band’s musical uniform.

 And this is symptomatic of the whole performance.
-No one can accuse Brothers Moving of being afraid to sweat and getting their fingers dirty.
+No one can accuse Brothers Moving of being afraid to sweat and getting their hands dirty.
 There’s barely a moment of standing still, especially Aske, and Esben look exhausted when the concert ends.
 It has been not only a concert but also an athletic effort.
-It’s a band with undeniable energy and thirst for life and eager to share their positive vibes with anyone coming their way.
+It’s a band with undeniable energy and thirst for life, eager to share their positive vibes with anyone coming their way.

 We arrive early, as we know from a previous gig at this venue (with Erland Cooper) that the venue is small and there’ll only be seats for the first-comers.
 We wait in the rain for 30 minutes; then, we sit in our seats for about an hour before the gig begins.
-I will forever prefer concerts with numbered seats to avoid these kinds of queuing-waiting situations, but sometimes, you’ll have to grin it and bear it.
+I prefer concerts with numbered seats to avoid these kinds of queuing-waiting situations, but sometimes a concert-goer must grin it and bear it.

 It’s not only the performer on stage who’s ill tonight.
 So is one of his audience members.
 Me.
-I am at the tail-end of a cold from hell and luckily the cough I’ve endured in the last few days has magically gone away in time for the concert.
+I am at the tail-end of a cold from hell and luckily the cough I’ve endured in the last few days has magically gone away in time for the concert and at this point, I’m just completely exhausted.
 Illness aside, this turns out to be a great concert.
-This is the fourth time I’ve seen him live and the first time since 2012 at the Old Vic.
+This is the fourth time I’ve seen Wolf live and the first time since 2012 at the Old Vic.

 Has anything changed since then?
 Well, his physical appearance is different.
 I used to think of him as lean and lanky, but he’s beefed up since I last saw a picture of him.
-His hair hangs down like straggly threads that he repeatedly curl and pull during the concert.
-He’s dressed in a dark kind-of-toga outfit, and his appearance instantly makes me think of Anhoni (formerly Antony of Antony and the Johnsons) – the resemblance, at least from the fifth row, is uncanny.
+His hair hangs down like straggly threads that he repeatedly curls and pulls at during the concert.
+He’s dressed in a dark, kind-of-toga outfit, and his appearance instantly makes me think of Anhoni (formerly Antony of Antony and the Johnsons) – the resemblance, at least from the fifth row, is uncanny.

 He pulls at his long, wiry hair throughout the concert.
 I usually wouldn’t write a whole paragraph about someone’s hair, but it gets to a point where I wish he would brush it behind his ears and just be done with it.
 It gets distracting after a while and makes you wonder if it’s all a studied pose or just hair hanging down inconveniently.
 Maybe it’s a nervous tick or some kind of ‘good luck’ ritual, like tennis player Rafael Nadal, who adjusts his hair before every ball of tennis he plays.
 But enough about hair.